kide-vm/kide/lib/vool/README.md

 Vool is the layer of concrete syntax tree.
 The Parser gem is used to parse ruby.
 It creates an abstract syntax tree which is then transformed.

-The next layer down is the Vom, Virtual object Machine, which uses an instruction tree.
+The next layer down is the Mom, Minimal object Machine, which uses an instruction tree.
 That is on the way down we create instructions, but stay in tree format.
 Only the next step down to the Risc layer moves to an instruction stream.